Vazidnh3/Secure-Documents-by-Using-Blockchain/README.md

 ## Technologies
-Metamask is a versatile cryptocurrency wallet and 🌐 web3 provider that plays a crucial role in the 🪙 blockchain ecosystem.
+**Metamask** is a versatile cryptocurrency wallet and 🌐 web3 provider that plays a crucial role in the 🪙 blockchain ecosystem.
 It acts as a secure bridge between users and blockchain networks, with a primary focus on Ethereum.
 Users can easily manage their Ethereum accounts, interact with decentralized applications (DApps), and securely store private keys, all within a user-friendly browser extension.
 Metamask's flexibility extends to various Ethereum networks, including the Ethereum Mainnet and testnets, providing both developers and users with seamless access to a wide array of blockchain-based services. 🔐💼

-Pinata is a versatile web3 service at the core of blockchain data storage.
-It simplifies decentralized data management, especially on Ethereum, with an easy-to-use interface and API.
+**Pinata** is a versatile web3 service at the core of blockchain data storage.
+It simplifies **decentralized data management**, especially on Ethereum, with an easy-to-use interface and API.
 Developers and users benefit from its cross-network compatibility, ensuring secure and reliable data storage, enhancing decentralized applications (DApps) and smart contract functionality, all while prioritizing data security and integrity. 🔐📂

-Ethereum and Hardhat form a powerful duo in blockchain development, with Ethereum serving as the foundation for decentralized applications and smart contracts, and Hardhat providing a robust toolkit for testing and deploying these blockchain solutions.
+**Ethereum** and **Hardhat** form a powerful duo in blockchain development, with Ethereum serving as the foundation for decentralized applications and smart contracts, and Hardhat providing a robust toolkit for testing and deploying these blockchain solutions.
 Hardhat streamlines the development process, offering automated testing and a user-friendly environment, making it an essential companion for Ethereum developers.

 ## Screenshots
 ![Screenshot (3)](https://github.com/Vazidnh3/Secure-Documents-by-Using-Blockchain/assets/111126298/56dce454-e048-41a7-a43a-b6febbb5e150)